 What is the River in Prague Called?

-Prague, the capital city of the Czech Republic, is famous for its stunning architecture, rich history, and, of course,
+Prague, the capital city of Czech Republic, is known for its beautiful architecture, rich history and, naturally,

 its beautiful river.
-The river that flows through Prague is called the Vltava (pronounced “vul-ta-va”).
+The river that runs through Prague is Vltava (pronounced ‘vul-ta-va’).
 In this

 identity.